urbit/UIPs/UIPS/UIP-userperms.md

 Developers SHOULD request permissions at the smallest reasonable scope.
 For example, when subscribing at paths of the shape `/data/[some-id]`, request permissions for `/data`, not for `/` (too broad), and not for each individual `/data/whatever` (too narrow).

+### Spider and Khan

+Spider, at `/app/spider` on the base desk, SHOULD be made to restrict the effects and scries of its threads by the permissions granted to the caller of the thread.
+It can determine the relevant provenance from the `sap.bowl`, retrieve the corresponding desk from gall if necessary, and scry current permission state out of clay.

+Khan SHOULD ensure that it passes on the appropriate provenance when it invokes spider.

 ## Rationale

 Permissions apply at the desk level, not at the agent level, because desks map more closely to the concept of "apps" than agents do.
-A desk may contain many agents, but they're commonly intended to function together as a pre-packaged suite of software.
+A desk may contain many agents, but they are commonly intended to function together as a pre-packaged suite of software.
 Desks are less volatile than agents.
 Agents within a desk may or may not be running, and an agent may move from running on one desk, to running on a different desk.
 Lastly, desks are more closely tied to specific publishers than agents are.
 That tie is not absolute though (only "running foreign desks" would be), so switching sources for a desk remains a risk.
 See also security considerations below.